 Yes, you are welcome to revise your first and/or second essay if you are dissatisfied with the grade -- so long as there is time left in the semester to do so.
 If I give the revision a higher grade, it replaces the old grade.
-However, you need to meet with me first to go over my comments and your revision plans.
+However, I suggest you meet with me first to go over my comments and your revision plans.
 I expect substantial rethinking/rewriting in a revised paper; except in special, mutually agreed-upon cases, I will return unmarked a revision that contains only mechanical or sentence-level changes.
 When you submit a revised essay, you must also attach the original copy of the first version along with my comments and grade sheet; I cannot evaluate your changes otherwise.
-Due dates for revisions are generally negotiable/flexible, but I will not accept revisions after the last week of regular class (i.e., no last-minute revisions of earlier work accepted during finals week; I have too much to grade then as it is).
+Due dates for revisions are generally negotiable/flexible, but I will not accept revisions after the last week of regular class (i.e., no last-minute revisions of earlier work will be accepted during finals week; I have too much to grade then as it is!).
+I will not typically accept revisions of short response papers.